BBC Weather: BBC Weather Service switch to MeteoGroup

 Public feedback in January 2018 regarding the subsequent updates and changes to the BBC Website and associated weather applications for mobile devices were generally critical.

 Many weather watchers were highly critical of the new design, with widespread criticism voiced across the media.
 Many used the comments section of the blog written by Michael Burnett, the BBC Executive responsible, to voice their complaints.
 The blog entry dated 22 January 2018 was originally aimed at positively promoting the changes, but this appeared to have the opposite effect when the blog post generated well over 1000 mostly critical comments in under 10 days.

-BBC Weather switch back to Met Office
+BBC Weather 'partnership' Met Office

 On 30 July 2025, the BBC announced that it would be partnering with the Met Office in future, instead of DTN.
 It was reported that the partnership was not a commercial one, instead "an agreement between the two organisations in the interests of public service".

 The BBC said that the new partnership is aimed at delivering "the most trusted and accurate weather service to everyone in the UK".